 Application Process for First-Year Students

-If you’re attending college for the first time, you’re a first-year student.
+Attending college for the first time?
+You're a first-year student.

 Stephens defines First Time in College (FTIC) as a student who has earned fewer than 10 college credits after high school graduation.
 If you have earned 10 or more college credits after high school graduation, you should apply as a transfer student.

 Apply in three simple steps, with no application fee.

 Fill out our online application and tell us more about you.